Questions? Get details about the Penn LPS Online learning experience, tuition, and more by browsing the Frequently Asked

 Whether you already have a degree, some college, or a high school diploma or GED, you can enroll in Penn LPS Online courses and certificates.
 Enrollment is open and easy: complete and submit the enrollment form and non-refundable fee ($25), accessible through our online application system.
 Once enrolled, students may be required to meet a minimum GPA in Penn LPS Online courses to complete one of our certificate programs.
 Some courses, like science and quantitative courses, also have some prerequisites to ensure students have the skills and knowledge necessary to be successful.
 Please note that students enrolled in the Bachelor of Arts at Penn’s College of Liberal and Professional Studies are not eligible to enroll in Penn LPS Online courses.
 Courses delivered through Penn LPS Online count toward a Bachelor of Applied Arts and Sciences and a Bachelor of Fine Arts in LPS, but do not count toward a Bachelor of Arts degree at the University of Pennsylvania or toward graduate degree programs at Penn.

-There are two pathways to admission into the Bachelor of Applied Arts and Sciences program: prospective students can complete the standard application process or "prove their way in" by demonstrating academic ability in designated gateway courses.
+There are two pathways to admission into the Bachelor of Applied Arts and Sciences program: prospective students can complete the standard application process or "prove their way in" by demonstrating academic ability in designated Gateway Program courses.
+Individuals that have already earned a bachelor’s degree are not eligible for the Gateway Program.

 All Penn LPS Online students, even those enrolled in individual courses, are assigned a contact on the Penn LPS Online team.
 Your advisor can help you select courses, clarify university policies and procedures, address academic questions and problems, identify resources and support services, and navigate certificate requirements, general degree requirements or the transfer credit process (if applicable).
 Students will find their advisor's contact information listed in their student profile in Path@Penn.